Basic network troubleshooting

 - Finally, turn on your computer and see if you can ping your router.

-If after following the above steps, the Internet is still not working, open the Windows command line and run the following command.
+If, after following the above steps, the Internet is still not working, open the command line and run the following command.

 Running the above command should get a reply from Google.
-If you get a reply, this is an indication that the Internet is working, but you may be encountering a problem with the Internet browser you are using to browse the Internet.
+If you get a reply, this is an indication that the Internet is working.
+However, you may be encountering a problem with the Internet browser you are using to browse the Internet.
 Try an alternative browser, such as Firefox or Chrome.

 If you're getting no reply from Google, your router or modem is not reaching the Internet.
 If you have a router, make sure your router has DHCP enabled and that the WAN or Gateway address is the proper ISP address.

-Finally, if trying the above steps has not helped, contact your ISP to make sure there is no problem on their end and to assist you further with any special configurations.
+Finally, if trying the above steps don't help, contact your ISP to make sure there's no problem on their end and to assist you further with any special configurations.

 To use this command, you must be at the command line and type one of the following commands, depending on your operating system.

 If successful, each hop between the computer and network devices should start appearing.
 When the connection fails, determine what device is causing the issue by reviewing the traceroute listing.